 - Conduct research, along with life scientists, chemists, and medical scientists, on the engineering aspects of the biological systems of humans and animals.

-Biomedical Engineers with little to no experience tend to make between $51480 and $65540 while the more experienced ones make over $110250 per year.
+Biomedical Engineers with little to no experience tend to make between $51890 and $67830 while the more experienced ones can earn over $114930 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Biomedical Engineer is to move to a higher paying state like KS.
-Right now, the highest paying states for Biomedical Engineers are KS, CA, NM, MN and CO.
+One of the easiest ways to increase your salary as a Biomedical Engineer is to move to a higher paying state like MN.
+Right now, the highest paying states for Biomedical Engineers are MN, NJ, MA, AZ and CT.

-3 other factors that can increase your salary as A Biomedical Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Biomedical Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Biomedical Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Biomedical Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons